 The following is a step by step process to follow if you wish to make a formal request for a specific employment related accommodation.
 Please note that all accommodations are individualized based on your disability and the nature of your job.
 A complete exploration of accommodations is achieved via an intake appointment.

 - Complete the Employment Accommodation Request Form to make a formal request for a specific employment related accommodation.

 - Complete an Employee Disability Verification Form.
 Most disabilities must be documented by your healthcare provider or relevant specialist.
 Documentation should include the nature of your disability, a description of functional limitations, and may include suggestions for reasonable accommodations at the workplace.
-For a list of common reasonable accommodations please visit the Common Employee Accommodations page.

 - Schedule an intake appointment with DPRC to formalize your employment accommodation request.

 - DPRC evaluates how your accommodation request relates to the essential functions of your job.
 In most cases, we will ask for your current position description of record so that we can see the essential functions of your current job and determine appropriate accommodations for these essential functions.